JieyuWu/ToyotaMod/Ford.md

 ## Longitudinal Control

 Control over the gas and brakes.

+Most Ford/Lincoln vehicles do not support OP Longitudinal Control.
+The CCM on these vehicles (Non Stop/Go) interfaces directly with the HS2 CAN bus and cannot be intercepted.
+These vehicles run in Lateral Only mode.

+Stop/Go Ford's can be intercepted, but this has not been tested.

 Longitudinal control is provided by the stock system that came with the car.